Fluke 87V vs 88V: Detailed Comparison [2025]

 • Most powerful automotive multimeter by fluke

-• can measure voltage up to 1000 V AC and DC
+• Can measure voltage up to 1000 V AC and DC

 • Specially designed for the garage use